Quandela/Perceval/docs/source/legacy.rst

 Also, the :code:`build_processor()` method from the catalog items is now deprecated.
 The method :code:`build_experiment()` should now be used instead.

+Although some classes were ported to Exqalibur, their python versions can still be accessed if needed.
+No class name has been changed, so :code:`Simulator` or :code:`SLOSBackend` still points to the python version.
+The python SLOS is still available in Processors under the name :code:`"SLOS_LEGACY"`

+Tokens that were saved before perceval 0.13 will no longer be loaded by perceval due to previous changes to their storage.
+Loading them and saving them in a perceval 1.1 should be enough to do the transition.

+The new :code:`PlatformSpecs` object that is now returned by :code:`RemoteProcessor.specs` should be accessed through its attributes and no longer as a dictionary.
+While this remains possible, it is now deprecated.

 Breaking changes in Perceval 1.1
 --------------------------------